ghc-proposals/ghc-proposals/proposals/0000-simplify-subsumption.md

 ```
 forall a. a -> a    <=      Int -> Int
 ```
 and that is certainly true.
-But again, GHC needs to eta-expand during elaboration.
+But again, to witness that proof GHC needs to eta-expand during elaboration.
 We get this elaboration of `(g f)`:
 ```
 g (\(h : forall a. a->a).  f (h @Int))
 ```
 Again we have changed the semantics.
 Yikes.

 Again, lacking covariance the program would be rejected, but is easily fixed by manual eta-expansion, thus `g (\h -> f h)`

 ### Covariance